 When you optimize your content distribution strategies, you won’t just increase your web traffic—and therefore your leads—it can also improve the quality of those leads.
 With targeted content distribution strategies, your content will reach more people who need your products and services.

-- Leverage your employees’ enthusiasm to distribute trust as well as content
+- Leverage your employees’ enthusiasm to distribute content that inspires trust in their networks.

 Of course, you should publish a link to your blog posts on your social media channels.
 Those posts will likely show up on the feeds of your followers.
 But there’s even more you can do when you repurpose your content on channels that specifically cater to your target market.

 Let’s say, for example, you make boho-chic women’s jewelry.
 Your target market is millennial and Gen Z women.